Oxford vs. Cambridge. Two universities renowned for being world-leading institutions of learning, but which is better?

 How Competitive is Oxford?

-In 2021, the offer rate was 14%, which is very low when you consider that 86% of applicants did not receive an offer.
+In 2023, the offer rate was 16%, which is very low when you consider that 84% of applicants did not receive an offer.
+The graph below details how little offers have increased despite the growing number of applications.

 How Competitive is Cambridge?

-In 2021, the Oxford offer rate was 14% and just over 18% for Cambridge, so Oxford is currently more competitive, but that gap is closing.
+In 2023, the Oxford offer rate was 16% and 21% for Cambridge, so Oxford is currently more competitive, but that gap is closing.
 This can mostly be attributed to Cambridge’s faster growth in places, as Cambridge has grown by around 1,000 places a year in the past decade, while Oxford has added barely 100.

 As neither university has meaningfully increased the number of places available, offer rates at both universities have fallen by around 5 percentage points.
 Compared with a decade ago, it is now around 30% more difficult to get into Oxbridge.
 Of course, it really depends on the course you’re applying to, our guide on Oxbridge Competitiveness breaks this down for you.